What to Do When My Elderly Parents Need Help Most

 Standardized assessment instruments eliminate subjective family interpretations and emotional decision-making when determining care needs for aging parents requiring assistance.
 Professional care coordinators utilize validated measurement tools such as clinical assessment scales and cognitive evaluation instruments that generate consistent, reproducible results across different evaluators and timeframes3.

+These standardized approaches remove family guilt, denial patterns, and wishful thinking that often cloud objective evaluation of functional capabilities and safety risks.
 This strategy works for families struggling with conflicting opinions about parental independence levels or disagreements between siblings about appropriate care interventions.
 Standardized tools provide neutral, third-party documentation that insurance providers, healthcare teams, and care coordinators recognize for service planning and authorization processes.

 Evaluating Care Settings: Home, Assisted, or Long-Term